-(2) S is orientable if and only if every four-colour graph equipping Υ^ has not cycles of an odd length and every \mathcal{L} -vertex is incident to exactly two edges.
+- (2) S is orientable if and only if every four-colour graph equipping Υ^ has not cycles of an odd length and every \mathcal{L} -vertex is incident to exactly two edges. - 5.3.
+The algorithm results.
+An algorithm for solving the isomorphism problem is considered to be efficient if its working time is bounded by a polynomial on the length of the input data, in this case the input data is the number of the vertices and the edges of the graph.

-5.3 The algorithmic results

-An algorithm for solving the isomorphism problem is considered to be efficient if its working time is bounded by a polynomial on the length of the input data.
 Algorithms of such kind are also called polynomial-time or simply polynomial.
 This commonly recognized definition of efficient solvability rises to A. Cobham [5].
 A common standard of intractability is NP-completeness [6].
-The complexity status of the isomorphism problem is still unknown, i.e., for the class of all graphs, neither its polynomial-time solvability nor its NP-completeness is proved at the moment.
-Fortunately, four-colour graphs and directed graphs of flows are not graphs of the general type, as they can be embedded into a fixed surface on which flows are defined, i.e. the ambient surface.
-That allows to prove the following theorems.
+The complexity status of the isomorphism problem is still open, for the class of all graphs, neither its polynomial-time solvability nor its NP-completeness is proved.
+Fortunately, four-colour graphs and directed graphs of flows on ambient surfaces can be embedded into the carrying surfaces.
+Indeed, we have the following theorems.

-Theorem 3.
+Theorem 5.10.
 Isomorphism of the equipped graphs $\Upsilon{\phi^t}^$, $\Upsilon{\phi'^t}^$ of flows φ^t , $\phi'^t \in G$ can be recognized in polynomial time.

-Theorem 4.
-The orientability of the ambient surface S for an Ω -stable flow φ^t can be tested in a linear time and the Euler characteristic of S can be determined in quadratic time by means of the equipped graph $\Upsilon{\phi^t}^$.
+Theorem 5.11.
+The orientability of the ambient surface S for an Ω -stable flow φ^t can be tested in a linear time and the Euler characteristic of S can be determined in quadratic time by means of the equipped graph $\Upsilon^{\phi^t}$.